-Home to Google’s Canadian engineering headquarters, major Square and SAP offices, well-known scale-ups like North and Faire, 1000+ startups and Canada’s three fastest-growing tech companies, it’s pretty clear that Waterloo is generating some pretty significant tech success.
+Home to Google’s Canadian engineering headquarters, major Square and SAP offices, well-known scale-ups like ApplyBoard and Faire, hundreds of startups and some of Canada’s fastest-growing tech companies, it’s pretty clear that Waterloo is generating some pretty significant tech success.

-How do we compare to other tech-heavy communities across Canada and the United States?
+How do we compare to other tech-heavy communities across the United States?

-Waterloo EDC has acquired new data that helps answer this question and put some quantitative heft behind the claim that Waterloo is one of North America’s premier tech hubs.
+Waterloo EDC has explored the newest CBRE tech talent data – as well as other useful data sources– to help answer this question and put some quantitative heft behind the claim that Waterloo is one of North America’s premier tech hubs.

 Here are five charts that demonstrate Waterloo’s unique tech hub credentials:

-When it comes to talent density, Waterloo is the top tech hub in North America.
+When it comes to talent density, Waterloo is the top mid-sized tech hub in North America.

 Incredible computer science graduate output

 One thing that really defines the University of Waterloo is its sheer size.
 Yes, it's highly rated, but it also has 10,000+ engineering students.
 It has about 4,000 computer science students.
 Among the comparison communities we listed above, it's a clear leader, with only University of Michigan - Ann Arbor and Arizona State University – which has a very low global ranking for engineering – above us.
 No one comes close to UWaterloo's computer science enrollment.
 It isn't just about quantity, either (more about that on our next chart!).
 These are some of the best tech students you'll find in North America and just about every graduate finishes with two years of on-the-job experience at companies like Amazon, Microsoft and Google.
 That helps explain why it’s one of Silicon Valley’s top recruitment schools.

 A top-ranked tech university